Most growers put the carbon filter inside the grow tent.

 Reasons To Place A Carbon Filter Outside A Grow Tent

-As mentioned, it is generally better to have the carbon filter on the inside of the tent.
+As mentioned, when it comes to where to put the carbon filter in a grow room, it is generally better to have the carbon filter on the inside of the room or tent.
 But there are a few good reasons why you might be better off placing it outside in the grow room vs the grow tent.

 You Prefer Using The Space For Other Things

 Grow space is valuable inside any grow tent, even large ones.
 You may not want to waste good grow space with a large contraption like a filter.

 Most growers prefer to use all the space inside the tent for plants and lights.
 Of course, there need to be fans and stuff, but overall, you want to dedicate as much space as possible for growing.

 There are plenty of smaller growers or hobbyists that only have a small tent for growing.
 And carbon filters can be a bit bulky.